Western Australian Industrial Relations Commission

-The Western Australian Industrial Relations Commission, as constituted under the Industrial Relations Act 1979, conciliates and arbitrates industrial disputes, sets conditions of employment and fixes wages and salaries by making industrial awards, approves enterprise agreements and decides claims of unfair dismissal in the State of Western Australia, with respect to those employers not regulated by the Commonwealth of Australia under the Fair Work Act 2009.
+The Western Australian Industrial Relations Commission (WAIRC), as constituted under the Industrial Relations Act 1979, conciliates and arbitrates industrial disputes, sets conditions of employment and fixes wages and salaries by making industrial awards, approves enterprise agreements and decides claims of unfair dismissal in the state of Western Australia, with respect to those employers not regulated by the Commonwealth of Australia under the Fair Work Act 2009.

 History

 The industrial conciliation system, modelled on New Zealand's Industrial Conciliation and Arbitration Act 1894, was created in Western Australia in 1900, before the formation of the Commonwealth of Australia the following year.
-It provided for the division of the Colony (later the State) into Industrial Districts (each with its own Board of Conciliation), the decisions of which were subject to appeal to a Court of Arbitration.
+It provided for the division of the colony (later the state) into Industrial Districts (each with its own Board of Conciliation), the decisions of which were subject to appeal to a Court of Arbitration.
 The first Board of Conciliation did not commence operation until 11 July 1901, and the Court of Arbitration did not first sit until 2 April 1902.

 The Court of Arbitration became the Western Australia Industrial Commission in 1963, and later became the Western Australia Industrial Relations Commission in 1979.
 The scope of its jurisdiction was significantly restricted in 2006 when the Commonwealth's WorkChoices legislation came into effect, later revised by the Fair Work Act 2009.
-Of all the States, WA was the only one not to exercise its referral power to delegate further jurisdiction to the Fair Work Commission.
+Of all the states, Western Australia was the only one not to exercise its referral power to delegate further jurisdiction to the Fair Work Commission.

 Jurisdiction

 The commission has jurisdiction to hear applications for industrial awards in respect of employees and to vary those awards.
 It also considers applications to register Industrial Agreements between employers and employees.

-Where there is an industrial dispute, it will consider applications for compulsory Conferences to settle those disputes.
+Where there is an industrial dispute, it will consider applications for compulsory conferences to settle those disputes.
 The commission can also consider applications by employers claiming unfair dismissal or that their contractual rights haven’t been fulfilled.

 Composition

 The commission consists of a chief commissioner; a senior commissioner; and other commissioners as required.
 Each is appointed by the Governor of Western Australia.

-Prior to 2019 a commissioned role of President heard appeals made disputing any tribunal orders\decisions.
+Prior to 2019 a commissioned role of President heard appeals made disputing any tribunal orders or decisions.

 The bulk of the work is carried out in the commission by commissioners.
 However, some work must be dealt in separate divisions of the commission.

 The Registrar of the courts along with the Deputy Registrars operations internally, executives to the state department hosting multiple tribunal (or quasi-judicial) proceedings before Industrial Magistrates (State justice), Public Appeal Board members (varies), Road Freight Transport Industry Tribunal, Employment Dispute Resolution, Occupational Safety and Health Tribunal.